Fixed-price AI software, features and tools for tech companies — defined scope, fixed price, shipped in 4–6 weeks. Now grab a block.

 I’m Chris.
 StackCraft is a deliberately small practice — a small number of fixed-price AI builds a year for tech companies that want a senior practitioner end-to-end on their feature, MVP, or internal tool.
 After AI tools drastically changed how we build software, I shifted from leading design work and teams to actually shipping product code again — the work I love and missed.

-Outside the practice I’m building multiple products under my own name: Plans (AI itinerary tool for travel agents), Tee Sheet (group golf trip organisation), and Whip (group event funding).
+Outside the practice I’m building products under my own name: Plans (an AI itinerary tool for travel agents), Bogey Mates (group golf-trip organisation), Savora (group event funding), and BirdieBlast (open-source golf-simulator games I build with my kid).
 The practice and the products exist because building things is what I love and want to be doing.

 Senior product-design roles at established Australian businesses.
 Listed as career history — none of them are StackCraft clients.